PART 61 - ADMIRALTY CLAIMS

 (i) the party bringing the original claim has caused the arrest of a ship or has obtained security in order to prevent such arrest; and

-(ii) the party bringing the Part 20 claim or cross claim is unable to arrest a ship or otherwise obtain security,
+(ii) the party bringing the counterclaim or cross claim is unable to arrest a ship or otherwise obtain security,

-the party bringing the Part 20 claim or cross claim may apply to the court to stay the original claim until sufficient security is given to satisfy any judgment that may be given in favour of that party.
+the party bringing the counterclaim or cross claim may apply to the court to stay the original claim until sufficient security is given to satisfy any judgment that may be given in favour of that party.

 (10) The consequences set out in paragraph (11) apply where a party to a claim to establish liability for a collision claim (other than a claim for loss of life or personal injury) –